nrfconnect/sdk-nrf/samples/bluetooth/shell_bt_nus/README.rst

 ********

 When the connection is established, you can connect to the sample through the :ref:`nus_service_readme` by using a host application.
-You can then send shell commands, that are executed on the device that runs the sample, and see the logs.
+You can then send shell commands that are executed on the device running the sample, and see the logs.
 See :ref:`shell_bt_nus_host_tools` for more information about the host tools available, in |NCS|, for communicating with the sample.

 Requirements